AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 Software and kernels
 ====================
+A **Jupyter Kernel** is the runtime which actually executes the code in the notebook (and it is separate from JupyterHub/Jupyter itself).
 We have various kernels automatically installed (these instructions should apply to both JupyterHub and ``sjupyter``):

 * Python (2 and 3 via some recent anaconda modules + a few
   more Python modules.)